-Note 2: For further information on GreenPowerTM, refer to Section 4.5 of NABERS The Rules - Metering and Consumption.
+Note 2: For further information on GreenPower, refer to NABERS The Rules - Metering and Consumption.

 9.2.3 Retail facilities

 Hotels can often have a degree of retail function on site, e.g. souvenir shops, fashion shops.
 Any retail facility within the rated premises that has a charge-to-room facility for guests is to be counted within the energy coverage of the NABERS energy for hotels rating.